We agree that the best commute is no commute, even if it's not every day.

 When drafting your plan, keep these things in mind: (Source)

-- A schedule: Determine which day/s of the week you would like to telework.
-Take a few weeks to track your appointments out of the office, days you tend to have work that could be done from home, etc. Determine the most convenient day for your company for you to be physically “out of the office” while you are teleworking.
-In your initial proposal, a trial period is a good strategy so your bosses won’t feel inextricably committed to something they aren’t sure about.
+- A schedule: Determine which days of the week you would like to telework.
+Take a few weeks to track your appointments out of the office and determine the most convenient day for your company for you to be physically “out of the office."

 - Accessibility: How do you propose to be accessible to your boss and co-workers during work hours when you aren’t physically present?
 Can you be reached by cell phone?
 Will you use an instant messaging service to communicate with co-workers?
 Is email an effective tool for your situation?